Flow Configuration Guide¶

 Flow 3: HITL-Exception-Approval¶

-Type: Automated Cloud Flow Trigger: When a record is created (Dataverse) Purpose: Route HITL checkpoint exception requests to compliance team for approval, update Dataverse on approval or rejection, and notify stakeholders
+Type: Automated Cloud Flow Trigger: When a row is added (Dataverse) Purpose: Route HITL checkpoint exception requests to compliance reviewers, update Dataverse on approval/rejection/timeout, and notify stakeholders.

 Build Steps¶